section-engineering-education/engineering-education/articles/user-interface-animation-with-anime.js/index.md

 In the example above, an animated path is created by using the `strokeDashoffset: [anime.setDashoffset, 0]` property.

 ### Conclusion

-It is relatively easy to create animations with a few lines of Anime.js.
-All you need is to master Anime.js basics, and the only limitation will be your imagination.
+It’s relatively easy to create animations with a few lines of Anime.js.
+All you need is to master Anime.js basics, and the only limit will be your imagination.
 Keep animating your fantasies.
-Too much animations can be distracting to the users.
-Therefore, Be mindful not to overdo the animations.
+One thing to consider is that too many animations can distract to the users.
+Therefore, be mindful not to overdo the animations.

 ---
-Peer Review Contributions by: [Mike White](https://www.section.io/engineering-education/authors/mike-white/)
+Peer Review Contributions by: [Mike White](/engineering-education/authors/mike-white/)